firmata/ConfigurableFirmata/readme.md

 a wrapper library.

 ## Firmata Client Libraries
-Only a few Firmata client libraries currently support ConfigurableFirmata:
+Not all client libraries officially support ConfigurableFirmata, but the protocol implementation is the same as for StandardFirmata, so most libraries should work.
+These have been tested:

 * javascript
   * [https://github.com/jgautier/firmata]